bluebanquise/tutorials/README.md

 10.10.3.2   valkyrie02
 ```

-You can also simply upload the file from `odin` on clients, using scp.
+You can also simply upload the file from `odin` on clients, using clush.

 #### Time client